bucklemeshoe/saiy-coffee-app/README.md

 ## 📄 License

-This project is private and proprietary to SAIY Coffee.
+This project is private and proprietary to Order App.

 ## 🆘 Support